rajdeep-314/course_related/README.md

 **[Foundations of Computing Systems]**

 - Boolean function to straight line: A program that takes a boolean function as input (as a truth table, maybe) and returns it's straight-line equivalent
+- Implement boolean functions using bash, maybe
+    - Implement a basic NAND gate, use it for developing further useful combinational circuits
+    - Maybe simulate sequential circuits too, somehow

 **[Linked to no particular course]**